polyose/plasmo/README.md

 This gives you stronger guarantees that all users of your project get the same version of postgres, while still ensuring that users on different architectures get something that works.

 Desmata intends to provide strong encapsulation where it counts (that's Nix's job), while also remaining quite permiable.
-That's why you end up with new files in your repo: you may want to to edit these to specialize the cell to meet your needs.
+That's why you end up with new files in your repo.

+Feel free to delete stuff you don't need, and add stuff you do--this is how cells evolve.
-Later, other users with similar needs may want to add a cell based on your changes (this is how cells evolve).
+Later, other users with similar needs may want to add a cell based on your changes.

 ### Writing a cell